-‘The Walking Dead’ Season 10, Episode 5 Trailer: Daryl Dixon Opens Up To Connie About His Brother Merle
+‘The Walking Dead’ Season 10, Episode 5 Trailer: Daryl Dixon Opens Up To Connie About His Brother, Merle

 SPOILER ALERT: This article discusses AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 According to E!
-Online, in the upcoming episode of AMC’s The Walking Dead, Daryl Dixon (Norman Reedus) opens up to Connie (Lauren Ridloff) about his brother Merle (Michael Rooker).
+Online, in the upcoming episode of AMC’s The Walking Dead, Daryl Dixon (Norman Reedus) opens up to Connie (Lauren Ridloff) about his brother, Merle (Michael Rooker).

 Previously in The Walking Dead, a close relationship has been forming between Daryl and Connie.
-In Season 10, it was revealed that Daryl was learning sign languages in order to interact with Connie more efficiently.
+In Season 10, it was revealed that Daryl was learning sign language in order to interact with Connie more efficiently.
 In the latest clip featuring the pair, Daryl gets a chance to try out his sign language skills as he speaks about his brother.

 The conversation occurs while Daryl and Connie are out in the forest searching for Connie’s sister, Kelly (Angel Theory).
 Currently, it is unclear why Kelly is missing.
 It has been suggested in a previous clip for this episode that she was tracking something.
 However, what Kelly was searching for has not yet been revealed.

 In the new clip for Episode 5, Connie is desperately concerned for her sister’s safety and searches tirelessly.
 However, when she suggests to Daryl that Kelly going missing is entirely her fault, Daryl refuses to believe this.
-He then goes on to tell Connie a story about his brother Merle.
+He then goes on to tell Connie a story about his brother, Merle.

 In the story, Daryl and Merle were fishing.
 Merle was also drinking and manages to fall overboard.
 Daryl jumps in to save his brother and drags him to shore.
 However, once they get there, Merle calls Daryl a dummy and tells him to get the beer instead.